Note: Some of the information in this story comes from an interview conducted with Dillard a few years ago.

 “I am short,” he said.
 “I would love to get it, but I am not sure I would want to leave home to do it.”

 Over the years, he wrote letters to teams and made requests.
-Most of them have been to no avail.
+Most of them were to no avail.
 His closest shot at fulfilling the service came when Chuck Tanner, a former Cleveland teammate, was managing the Atlanta Braves.

 “He was going to let me come up and take the place of a pitcher who was going to have surgery,” Dillard said.
 “Bobby Cox was the general manager at that time and Bobby decided he was going to replace the guy and do it with someone within the organization.”